Introduction:

 You can buy a bike with two wheels and take it on the road.

-You know, it was just kind of a thing we do once.
+You know, it's just kind of a thing we do once.

 We were talking mustaches and exercise bikes.